 After your headshot photoshoot I will sort through the shots and remove the ones that aren’t up to scratch, and place the rest on a personal web-gallery, which will remain online for 6 months.
 This means you’ll be able to choose more shots to be processed/retouched at a later date.
 Please backup your images, as after 6 months they will no longer be available.

 How many final shots?

 The number of final shots you take depends on what you need them for, but (for example) for Spotlight, agents or Mandy I would recommend around 3-6 final images.
 For Casting Collective or other ‘extras’ websites then 3 is often enough.
-I will give you them sized ready for printing at 10 x 8 inch, and also at web resolution which are ready to email to casting directors, agents, drama schools, or to upload to your Spotlight, Mandy, or Starnow page.
+I will give you them sized ready for printing and also at online resolution which are ready to email to casting directors, agents, drama schools, or to upload to your Spotlight, Mandy, or Starnow page.

 All of the final images I give you will be retouched.
 I generally remove any temporary visitors (zits) and stray hairs and lint, and ease away ‘late-night’ red eyes.
 I’m not going to make you look like a different person but I will make you look like you – on a really good day!
 The last thing that casting directors want is to choose someone for an audition from their headshot photo, but then you arrive looking totally different.
 You will get a print resolution and an online resolution version of each shot (resized and ready to email to casting directors, agents, drama schools, or to upload to your Spotlight, Mandy, IMBD, Uni-versal, or Starnow page).